Qazeer/InfoSec-Notes/General/Shells.md

 https://github.com/Qazeer/WebShell
 ```

-Kali Linux also comes with a collection of web shell, located in:
+Kali Linux also comes with a *smaller* collection of web shell, located in:

 ```
 /usr/share/webshells